- Legislative Ask

 Download Legislative Ask

-America needed police reform before November 22, 2014 when Tamir Rice was shot in his front yard while he was playing with a toy gun.
-America needed police reform before May 25, 2020 when George Floyd was killed when a police officer knelt on his neck for more than eight minutes.
+America needed police reform long before November 22, 2014 when Tamir Rice was shot in a public park while he was playing with a toy gun.
+America needed police reform before March 13, 2020 when Breonna Taylor was killed.
+America needed police reform long before May 25, 2020 when George Floyd was killed when a police officer knelt on his neck for more than eight minutes

 Every member of Congress can take swift action in response to ongoing fatal and racist police killings and other violence against Black people across our country.
 Much of the work needs to be done at the local and state level.
 But federal legislation is also urgently needed.